bugBuster42/202302-orleans-pMake-Sense-Associationhp-project-makesense/README.md

       symfony console d:m:m
       ```
       This command will execute the migration files and set up the database structure according to your entity configurations.

+    - Once the database is set up and migrations are applied, load the data fixtures to populate the database with necessary initial data:
+        ```
+         symfony console d:f:l
+        ```

+       This will load the data defined in your fixtures files into the database, which may include necessary user accounts and other initial data.

 6. **Run the Application**
     Start the Symfony server:
     ```